Breno-do-val/nodeBr_training/README.md

 Node.js fundamentals course instructed by [Erick Wendel](https://erickwendel.com.br)

 ### Technologies and dependencies
+* Express - Node.js framework
 * Axios - Promise based HTTP client for the browser and node.js
+* Docker - It creates simple tooling and a universal packaging approach that bundles up all application dependencies inside a container which is then run on Docker Engine.

 ### Hands on